Free Trial

 2. Laser therapy

-Vitrectomy is indicated in cases of tractional macular edema, vitreous hemorrhage, or retinal detachment.
+Vitrectomy is recommended in cases of tractional macular edema, vitreous hemorrhage, or retinal detachment.

-Treatment success depends heavily on patient adherence.
-Patients must understand the need for regular injections, monitoring, and systemic control.
-Collaboration between ophthalmologists, endocrinologists, and family doctors ensures stable glycemic control and slows DR progression.
+DR treatment outcomes strongly depend on adherence.
+Patients must be informed about the need for regular injections, monitoring, and systemic control.
+Coordinated care involving ophthalmologists, endocrinologists, and family doctors helps maintain stable glycemic control and slows DR progression.